 On my Header menu you will see a Favorite Post and in there you can check out some of the favorite viewer posts.
-There is also a running favorite post along the side bar as well.
-The final two categories ‘All drugged up’ are my current prescription protocol and ‘my novels’ is my fiction writing section as I write fiction as well.
+There is also a running favorite post along the sidebar as well.
 Feel free to explore.
 There is Stuff I Use, which is basically stuff I have reviewed and continue to use.